kavia-common/weather-integrated-event-planner-53463-53479/frontend_app/README.md

 - Restart `npm start` after changing `.env`.
 - You can verify runtime injection by opening the browser console; the Weather widget logs a masked env status on load.

+Optional:
-Optional: show an inline debug readout in the UI by rendering `<WeatherWidget showEnvDebug />` somewhere in your component tree.
+- Show an inline debug readout in the UI by rendering `<WeatherWidget showEnvDebug />`.
+- The Weather widget no longer requests geolocation.
+Users select a city from a dropdown or enter one manually.
+The widget defaults to "New York" unless you pass a different `defaultCity` prop.

 ### `npm test`